Branding for Architects

 What matters to you?
 Why do you do what you do and what makes you love certain projects?

-The next step is to work on creating the visual identity of your brand.
-While it may start with a logo and color palette, your brand's visuals will extend to your website, portfolio, business cards, signage, presentations, and anything that represents your architecture firm.
+The next step is to work on creating your brand’s visual identity.
+While it may start with a logo and color palette, your visual identity extends to your website, portfolio, business cards, signage, presentations, pitches — anything that represents your architecture firm.

 Your logo should also reflect professionalism and be easy to remember.
 Consider your logo as the face of your business.
 It is worth investing in a professionally-designed, unique logo.
 When you value your firm’s future enough to invest in it, people notice the difference.

 For all the investment and value of a high-end commercial and residential space, it's shocking to see how many architects and builders are willing to cut corners and skimp on photography.
 Nothing can diminish the impact and perceived value as much as a poor quality photo with bad composition, inadequate lighting, etc.